|Cellular Immunology and Immunogenetics|

 IL-2 and IL-7 receptors in lymphoid homeostasis: fundamental aspects

-HIV Controller patients preserve a functional Central Memory CD4+ T cell compartment
+HIV Controller patients maintain a functional Central Memory CD4+ T cell compartment with high TCR avidity

-Keywords: HIV Pathogenesis, HIV Controllers, CD4 Lymphocytes, Interleukin-2, Interleukin-7
+Keywords: HIV Pathogenesis, HIV Controllers, CD4 Lymphocytes, Interleukin-2, Interleukin-7, immunotherapy

 Activity Reports 2009 - Institut Pasteur